Blieskastel

-Blieskastel ([ˌbliːsˈkastl̩]) is a city in the Saarpfalz (Saar-Palatinate) district, in Saarland, Germany which is divided into villages.
+Blieskastel ([ˌbliːsˈkastl̩]) is a town in the Saarpfalz (Saar-Palatinate) district, in Saarland, Germany which is divided into villages.
 It is situated on the river Blies, approximately 10 km southwest of Homburg (Saar), 8 km west of Zweibrücken, and 20 km east of Saarbrücken.

 Geography

 Blieskastel is the capital of the Bliesgau and is located in the center of the Bliesgau Biosphere Reserve.
 The city borders on the cities of Homburg, St. Ingbert, Zweibrücken and Hornbach, and the municipalities of Gersheim, Kirkel and Mandelbachtal.
 The Blies flows by Blieskastel.
 The districts of Niederwürzbach, Lautzkirchen and Alschbach are located in the Sankt Ingbert-Kirkeler forest area.

 Climate

 The annual rainfall is 835 mm and is in the upper third.
 70% indicate low values.
 The driest month is April.
 It rains most in December.

 Organization

 The city of Blieskastel consists of Blieskastel-Mitte and 14 districts.
 Alphabetically these are Altheim, Aßweiler, Ballweiler, Bierbach an der Blies, Biesingen, Blickweiler, Böckweiler, Breitfurt, Brenschelbach, Mimbach, Niederwürzbach, Pinningen, Webenheim, and Wolfersheim.

 Blieskastel-Mitte is divided into the city center of Blieskastel, Alschbach, and Lautzkirchen.
 The district of Brenschelbach is divided into Brenschelbach, Brenschelbach-Bahnhof, and Riesweiler.
 To the district of Wecklingen is part of Ballweiler, and Seelbach of Niederwürzbach.

 Number of inhabitants as of 31 December 2017: